passtheticket/dcFinder/README.md

 # dcFinder v1.0

 dcFinder is basic python script that detects domain controllers in forest enviroinment using scapy module and DNS SRV records.
-In addition to detect hostname of domain controller, you can find Primary DC that is included a site.
+In addition to detect hostname of domain controller, you can find Primary DC that is included in a specific site.

 Query types: site, primarydc, globalcatalogdc, nonglobalcatalogdc, kerberos
 ```